dimi67ch/top-codebase/doc/playbook-usage.md

     - value: "replicas=2" # 'replicas' in phpmyadmin = 'replicaCount' in wordpress
 ```

-You can verify these designations in the documentation of the Helm charts, such as for **wordpress** available at [https://artifacthub.io/packages/helm/bitnami/wordpress](https://artifacthub.io/packages/helm/bitnami/wordpress).
+You can verify these designations in the documentation of the Helm charts, such as for **wordpress** available at [artifacthub](https://artifacthub.io/packages/helm/bitnami/wordpress).

 Additionally, the **port** exposed by the Wordpress service is configured to **32000**.
 Therefore, your Wordpress deployment remains accessible at that port.

+> Note: The **port range** that our Kubernetes cluster can use is between **30000 and 32767** without using Kubernetes Ingress ressources.
+If you want to be able to use other port you have to add an [ingress]() configuration to your helm chart.

+> Note: Kubernetes service type `ClusterIP` does not expose a port to outside the cluster.

 To specify the **Wordpress version** to a specific release, like **6.0.0**, you can include `- value: "image.tag=6.0.0"` in the list of `set_values`.
 However, it's important to note that the method for changing versions may vary from one Helm chart to another.

 If you apply changes on this file, save and push it, a pipeline will be triggered and deploys the changes automatically on the Kubernetes cluster.
-See [Chapter Pipelines](https://gitlab.rlp.net/groups/top/24s/secplay/-/wikis/Pipelines)
+See [chapter Ppipelines](https://gitlab.rlp.net/groups/top/24s/secplay/-/wikis/Pipelines).

 ## Deploy own Helm Charts

 ## Port rules
-The **port range** that our Kubernetes cluster can use is between **30000 and 32767** without using Kubernetes Ingress ressources.
-To make it easier we chose to set the following port rules:
-- for **own Helm chart deployments** use **30000** to **32000**
-- for **other** Helm char tdeployments use **32001** to **32767**
-- we assign the port numbers in the `codebase/ansible/quick_deploy/group_vars/all.yml` in a **numeric way from up to down beginning on 30000 in ten steps**

 ## Execute the Playbook